On exact truncation of backward waves in elastrodynamics: Elastrodynamic Green's tensor

 Clearly, (P2) ensures ${\rm Im}(\mu_\pm)\geq 0$ so that $P_\pm(x;\xi)$ is bounded and will never blow up at $x=\infty$ for all $\xi\in\mathbb{R}$.
 However, (P2) cannot determine the sign of ${\rm Re}(\mu_\pm)$, which determines the propagation behavior of $P_\pm(x;\xi)$.
 Basically, there are two possible situations:

 The outgoing/incoming waves $P_\pm(x;\xi)$ are referred to as the so-called forward/backward propagating waves.
 Note that the ambiguity for ${\rm Re}(\mu_\pm)=0$ is safe here since it corresponds to the case when $P_\pm(x;\xi)$ propagates purely along $x_1$-direction, and, if ${\rm Im}(\mu_\pm)>0$, decays along $x_2$-direction.
 In section 3, we shall present a complete classification of Green's tensor $G$ for any tensor $C$ satisfying $(C_0)$ in the sense that the branch cuts of $\sqrt{\Delta}$ and $\sqrt{\mu_\pm^2}$ as well as the propagation behavior of $P(x;\xi)$ are completely revealed.
-Before that, we present a lemma that is useful in identifying the branch cuts of $\sqrt{\mu_\pm^2}$. \begin{mylemma} For $0<\epsilon_0\ll 1$, the two paths $\{\mu_\pm^2(z^2):\xi\in\mathbb{R}\}$ in $\mathbb{C}$ together cross the real axis at most twice (Here and hereafter, we only counter the number of nonzero values of $\xi^2$).
+Before that, we present a lemma that reveals the locations where $\mu_\pm^2(z^2)$ cross the real axis as $z$ travels along the SIP.
+They play a central role in identifying the branch cuts of $\sqrt{\mu_\pm^2}$. \begin{lemma} For $0<\epsilon_0\ll 1$, the two paths $\{\mu_\pm^2(z^2):\xi\in\mathbb{R}\}$ in $\mathbb{C}$ together cross the real axis at most twice (Here and hereafter, we only count the number of nonzero values of $\xi^2$).
 Specifically, \begin{itemize} \item[(i).]
-If $\beta_1=0$ and then two crossing points occur at the same point
+If $\beta_1=0$, two crossing points occur at the same point